-To launch the program:
+To start the program:

 By default, the module opens in Case Mode (Single Patient, Multiple Series) in a 2x2 box.
 The upper left window gives the History (Hx), followed by the normal labeled exam in the window to the right.
 The lower left window gives the report and the lower right box displays a key to the image.

 The box below the menubar contains a list of cases/patients in the module.
 The first two cases listed are normal labeled and unlabeled exams, followed by 10 unknown cases with pathology.
 The highlighted case/patient is the one currently assigned to the viewing windows.
 You can click on any case in the list to start with a new case in the viewing windows, or you can click on the forward and reverse arrows in the first viewing windowto move through the cases.
 You can view teaching file cases in known or unknown format by clicking the Optionsmenu and selecting Alternate List Names.
 [The best way to view the cases as unknowns is probably in a 2x1 window with history on the left and images on the right (as seen in the below image).
 See Window Sectionat the end of this tutorial to learn how to switch from the default 2x2 window to a 2x1 window.]

 Hold down the right mouse button to select a different series or text (such as DX, Hx, or Report) to place in a viewing window.